muziejus/transverse/index.md

 ![A failed path in Königsberg](/images/konigsberg-1613-pregel-crop-path.jpg)

 Note: The directions above can also take the form of a sketched out path on a map.
-Yet here, a subtle shift has occurred.
+Yet the change of style carries with it a subtle epistemic shift.
 What on the previous slide could be considered as a kind of transversing of space, here, instead, is now a transversed space.
-There is no change in this map, as the path is frozen.
-In fact, this map can represent two sets of walking directions, the to and fro.
+There is no change in this map; the path is frozen.
+In fact, this map describes at least two sets of walking directions, the to and fro.
-The motion, the process, of the listed steps is instead frozen.
+The motion, the process, both of these are gone.
 This map has ripped the narrative energy out of your nighttime prowl, turning an event into a datum, events into data.
 Two similar examples: